Samsung Electronics new policies | Benefits | Employment | Freshers | Future

 • Samsung C&T Corporation: The de facto holding company of the Samsung Group.

-The founding Lee family maintains significant influence through a web of cross-shareholdings among its various affiliated companies and through direct ownership by family members, including Lee Jae-yong (the current executive chairman), Hong Ra-hee (his mother), Lee Boo-jin, and Lee Seo-hyun (his sisters).
+Through a web of cross-shareholdings among its many affiliated companies and direct ownership by family members, such as Lee Jae-yong (the current executive chairman), Hong Ra-hee (his mother), Lee Boo-jin, and Lee Seo-hyun (his sisters), the founding Lee family still has a lot of power.

 A Culture of Innovation and Excellence